 AUT staff have access to a wide range of opportunities, says Stanton.

-“I appreciate the fact that I’ve been able to study through AUT and work towards a Postgraduate Diploma in Communication Studies.
-That has been awesome, and the papers have been very beneficial for my everyday work.
-I also feel that my career aspirations have been encouraged – I’ve been here for three years and I’ve been able to progress in my career as AUT has nurtured the potential they saw in me.”
+“I appreciate the fact that I’ve been able to study through AUT and complete a Postgraduate Diploma in Communication Studies, and have now progressed to the Master of Communication Studies.
+That has been awesome, and the papers are very beneficial for my everyday work.
+I also feel that my career aspirations have been encouraged – I’ve been able to progress in my career as AUT has nurtured the potential they saw in me.”

-But career progression is not the only thing that is being nurtured by AUT, says Stanton who just became a father for the first time.
+But career progression is not the only thing that is being nurtured by AUT, says Stanton who has a young family.

-“I’ve been gifted with nine weeks’ parental leave, which just shows that AUT is a very family friendly organisation.
-AUT really cares about its staff and emphasizes a work life balance.”
+“I was gifted with nine weeks’ parental leave, which just shows that AUT is a very family friendly organisation and offers a great work life balance for anyone with family commitments.
+AUT really cares about its staff and emphasises a work life balance.”